-Travelling in the UK when you have cancer might mean you need to plan ahead a little.
+Travelling in the UK when you have cancer might mean you need to plan a little ahead.

-- do you need any equipment, such as bath aids or a commode?
+- what equipment you will need (such as bath aids or a commode)

-- what are your accommodation needs – do you need to be on the ground floor or have extra space around the bed?
+- what type of accommodation you will need: for example, a ground floor room or extra space around the bed

 Getting help with travel

 You can get help with your travel if you need it.
-For example, you can book with the train company to have help getting on and off the train.
-Or you can book a buggy at the airport to take you to the departure gate.
+For example, if you're travelling by train you can book with the train company to have help:

-Tourism For All and Disability Rights UK can suggest holiday accommodation that’s suitable for older people or people with disabilities.
+Tourism For All can suggest holiday accommodation that’s suitable for people with disabilities.

 Care while you're away

 You might be due to have a routine blood test or an injection while you’re away.
-Your medical team can arrange this with the nearest hospital before you go.
+Your medical team can arrange this with the nearest hospital or GP surgery before you go.

 Some people find it helpful to carry a medical identity bracelet or necklace.
 This has your illness and an emergency number on it.